wymeditor/wymeditor/docs/writing_plugins/api.rst

 An object, containing event names, which are triggered by the editor in various circumstances. jQuery can be used to add handlers to these events.

-Current events include:
+Available events:

+``postBlockMaybeCreated``
-* ``postBlockMaybeCreated``: Triggered after a block type element may have been created.
+    Triggered after a block type element may have been created.
+``postIframeInitialization``
-* ``postIframeInitialization``: Triggered after the editor's Iframe has been initialized.
+    Triggered after the editor's Iframe has been initialized.

 Example of adding a handler to one of the events: